snipe/dustinthewind/README.md

 A stranger emailed me last year, asking if I was the same person who wrote a story called *Dust in the Wind*.
 This was completely bewildering to me, as I had written it for my 8th grade school paper back in 1989.
-Apparently an English teacher at that school has made her students read it every year since.
+Apparently an English teacher at that school has made her students read it every year since, and this man was one of those students.

 He asked me if I could release it under Creative Commons, because he and some other people wanted to do some art projects based around it.
 I agreed, and he was kind enough to type it up for me (I lost the orignal, obviously).